rust-lang/book/src/ch13-01-closures.md

 ### Capturing the Environment with Closures

-The first aspect of closures we're going to examine is that closures can capture values from the environment they're defined in for later use.
-Here's the scenario: A t-shirt company gives away a free shirt to someone on their mailing list every so often.
+The first aspect of closures we’re going to examine is that closures can capture values from the environment they’re defined in for later use.
+Here’s the scenario: A t-shirt company gives away a free shirt to someone on their mailing list every so often.
 People on the mailing list can optionally add their favorite color to their profile.
 If the person chosen to get the free shirt has their favorite color in their profile, they get that color shirt.
-If the person hasn't specified a favorite color, they get the color that the company currently has the most of.
+If the person hasn’t specified a favorite color, they get the color that the company currently has the most of.

 There are many ways to implement this.
-For this example, we're going to use an enum called `ShirtColor` that has the variants `Red` and `Blue`.
-The company's inventory is represented by an `Inventory` struct that has a field named `shirts` that contains a `Vec<ShirtColor>` representing the shirts currently in stock.
+For this example, we’re going to use an enum called `ShirtColor` that has the variants `Red` and `Blue`.
+The company’s inventory is represented by an `Inventory` struct that has a field named `shirts` that contains a `Vec<ShirtColor>` representing the shirts currently in stock.
 The method `shirt_giveaway` defined on `Inventory` gets the optional shirt color preference of the person getting the free shirt, and